rahulunlimited/sqlserverdocker/03_CustomContainer.md

 5. Mark the 2 scripts as executable
 6. Command to execute the script entrypoint.sh.
 The script starts SQL Server in the background and restores the AdventureWorks2017 datdabase.

-#### Entrypoint.sh
+### entrypoint.sh
-Copy the below text for the script to start sqlcmd and execute the database restore script above
+Create a new file entrypoint.sh in the \scripts folder and copy the below text for the script to start sqlcmd and execute the database restore script above
 ```
 /scripts/db-init.sh & /opt/mssql/bin/sqlservr
 ```
 The above script starts the SQL Server in the background and executes the db-init.sh to restore the database

 ### db-init.sh
+Create a new file db-init.sh in the \scrips folder and copy the below text
 ```
 #wait for the SQL Server to come up
 sleep 15